francorinque/Eating-Habits/README.md

-# Platform for the Eating Habits of People and Pets
+# Platform for the Feeding Habits of People and Pets